cloudmesh-community/book/chapters/class/516/week3-arch.md

-# Week 3: Cloud Computing Architectures  :o2:
+# Week 3: Cloud Computing Architectures

 Goals:

 * Start of Chapter Selection
 * Start of Project Selection
 * Review Python
+* Use cloudmesh-installer
+* Generate a command with cms sys

 ## Lecture Material